-Chrissy Teigen Flashes Nipple; Unscathed By Hit And Run Accident
+Chrissy Teigen Flashes Nipple, Unscathed By Hit And Run Accident

 — MTV News (@MTVNews) February 12, 2017

-In fact, Chrissy Teigen encouraged even more people (the model boasts over 4 million followers on Twitter alone) to witness her exposed nipple as she almost immediately re-tweeted a post featuring a video that shows her slightly exposed nipple through her fishnet shirt.
+In fact, Chrissy Teigen encouraged even more people (the model boasts over 4 million followers on Twitter alone) to witness her exposed nipple as she almost immediately retweeted a post featuring a video that shows her slightly exposed nipple through her fishnet shirt.

 The incident took place in the middle of the Super Bowl, when television cameras were pointed at Chrissy Teigen sitting in a private box alongside her husband, John Legend.
 Nipple enthusiasts probably thought it was the best moment of the game, as the model’s right nipple was slightly exposed.